-The Engineer will test the texture achieved by the carpet drag in accordance with ASTM E 965 and the Field Sampling and Testing Manual.
+The Engineer will test the carpet drag texture in accordance with ASTM E 965 and the Field Sampling and Testing Manual.
 The Engineer will determine the test location.

 If three or more lots have texture depths less than 0.031 inches but greater than or equal to 0.025 inches, perform diamond grinding on those lots.